 Building Efficiency

-Vacancy sensors are used extensively throughout the campus, both in lighting and HVAC systems in many buildings.
 FSU has a sophisticated scheduling process that incorporates student class schedules and events into a database.
 Buildings systems are then scheduled based on occupancy.
-Buildings employ either an ON/OFF or temperature set back process depending upon the type of building and the specific requirements of each occupant.
-After hours, where possible, HVAC systems are shut down or perform at a greatly reduced capacity.
-In addition, most room temperatures are controlled within a standard range based on the type of systems and specific environmental requirements.
+After hours, where possible, HVAC systems are scaled by to perform at a greatly reduced capacity.

 Solar power